-A singular emergency procedure which covers all potential emergencies is considered appropriate rather than requiring different agencies to provide separate plans which can result in confusion.
-A single emergency plan which is communicated to all security, staff and emergency services is considered likely to result in a better outcome and is consistent with the best practice guidelines contained in the Event Starter Guide and Crowded Places guidelines prepared by the State and Federal Government (links are provided in the EMP to assist event organisers)

-14 Fireworks / pyrotechnics displays

-- Fireworks or pyrotechnic displays can only be held if a Fireworks (Single Use) Licence has been issued by NSW WorkCover Authority or the operator of the fireworks display holds an appropriate Pyrotechnicians Licence from the NSW WorkCover Authority. - An authorised display by a licenced Pyrotechnician may only be held where a "legitimate reason" is demonstrated such as: - (a) Organised public displays such as a community event which is open to the public (whether or not for a fee) and is run by Council, community or private organisation.
-Types of community events include shows, fetes, carnivals and other cultural, religious or sporting events. - (b) Theatrical displays such as film and television special effects, indoor or outdoor theatrical events such as concerts an performing arts special effects. - (c) Technical fireworks used for industrial or agricultural purposes. - 3.
-Fireworks cannot be used for private functions.
-If a person is intending to use fireworks illegally, they should be aware that they will held personally responsible for any injuries or damages caused by the fireworks since public liability insurance does not cover illegal fireworks displays.
-Additionally, the court may impose
+Con trols /objectives Comment Compliance communicated to all security, staff and emergency services is considered likely to result in a better outcome and is consistent with the best practice guidelines contained in the Event Starter Guide and Crowded Places guidelines prepared by the State and Federal Government (links are provided in the EMP to assist event organisers) 14 F irew vorks / pyrotechnics displays 1. be h has Aut disp Pyre eworks or pyrotechnic displays can only held if a Fireworks (Single Use) Licence been issued by NSW WorkCover chority or the operator of the fireworks blay holds an appropriate otechnicians Licence from the NSW rkCover Authority.
+Council is not the consent authority for fireworks.
+Approvals for fireworks are issued by SafeWork NSW.
+The EMP outlines this requirement.
+Council can comment and set any conditions as part of Safe Work NSW's consultation process, prior to them Yes 2.
+Pyre authorised display by a licenced otechnician may only be held where a gitimate reason" is demonstrated such issuing a consent.
+Event applicants are required to include any firework details as part of the event notification process. (a) Organised public displays such as a community event which is open to the public (whether or not for a fee) and is run by Council, community or private organisation.
+Types of community events include shows, fetes, carnivals and other cultural, religious or sporting events. (b) Theatrical displays such as film and television special effects, indoor or outdoor theatrical events such as concerts an performing arts special effects. (c) Technical fireworks used for industrial or agricultural purposes.
+3. fund fire that for fire doe eworks cannot be used for private ctions.
+If a person is intending to use works illegally, they should be aware t they will held personally responsible any injuries or damages caused by the works since public liability insurance es not cover illegal fireworks displays. ditionally, the court may impose